EnterpriseDB/edb-ansible/README.md

           include_role:
             name: setup_efm
           with_dict: "{{ servers }}"
+        - name: Iterate through efm install role with items from hosts file
+          include_role:
+            name: setup_efm
+          with_dict: "{{ servers }}"

 **Defining and adding variables can be done in the set_fact of the pre-tasks.**

-**You can customize the above example to install 'Postgres', 'EPAS', 'EFM' or limit what roles you would like to execute: 'setup_repo', 'install_dbserver', 'init_dbserver', 'setup_replication' or 'setup_efm'.**
+**You can customize the above example to install 'Postgres', 'EPAS', 'EFM' or PEM or limit what roles you would like to execute: 'setup_repo', 'install_dbserver', 'init_dbserver', 'setup_replication' or 'setup_efm' or setup_pem.**

 Default user and passwords